musculation

 Deux homme sec et musclé en train d'effectuer des abdos crunch dans une salle de sport parquet

-Let’s discover together the particularities and advantages of each method, and how to integrate them into your routine.
+Let’s discover together the specificities and advantages of each method, and how to integrate them into your routine.

 Abs and core training: Two methods, two objectives

-Traditional ab exercises, like crunches or leg raises, focus on repetitive movements that primarily target the rectus abdominis muscle.
-These exercises are great for directly targeting visible abs and can be done with or without equipment.
+Traditional ab exercises, such as crunches or leg raises, focus on repetitive movements that primarily target the rectus abdominis muscle.
+These exercises are ideal for directly targeting visible abs and can be performed with or without equipment.

 Benefits of Abs